top of page

 Native Plant Highlight!
 Blue Vervain (Verbena hastata)

-Writer's picture: Marisa PrevattMarisa Prevatt
+Writer: Marisa PrevattMarisa Prevatt

 Today’s post highlights the Verbena hastata, also known as Blue Vervain.
 I don't know about you but whenever I hear "Vervain" it brings my back to the days of watching The Vampire Diaries LOL.
 "Vervain is used to stop vampires from compelling humans.
 Its negative effects on vampires are a result of Nature's attempt to create a weakness for every strength that a vampire gained after being turned."
 Where are my vampire diary fans at? ;) I digress back to reality and the actual plant I am blogging about, Blue Vervain a Michigan native beauty.